tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 We prioritize libre software and content that you can download for free.
 Everyone is welcome to suggest more resources in our chat.

+The third party resources below may contain what Tatsumoto considers to be ineffective language learning advice.
+If you find something that contradicts what's written in this guide, assume it's wrong or verify by asking people in our chat.

 ****

 ## Basics